celo-org/docs/docs/wallet/celo-wallet/node-sync.md

 ## Validate Headers

 The wallet then validates each of the epoch headers by updating the set of validators at every epoch, and using that set to verify signatures.
-Once the wallet has reached the latest epoch, it can verify the signatures of all header is that epoch, including the latest one.
+Once the wallet has reached the latest epoch, it can verify the signatures of all header in that epoch, including the latest one.

 ## Fetch Blocks